nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?

 There was a lot of experimentation in this step.
 Initially, I attempted only to clean-up the image and highlight features.
 The function 'process_image()' was used to both maximize contrast and sharpen the image.
 Afterwards the image was normalize from -1.0 to 1.0 for each element.
-The thinking was higher contrast and sharper image would distinguish each classificatino type further from each other.
+The thinking was higher contrast and sharper image would distinguish each classification type further from each other.
 This theory proved true and training accuracy increased faster and further, however, the prediction operation failed to recognize any of the web images.
-This is because the web images introduced variations that did not exist in the traing set such as skew, rotation, displacement, etc.  Therefore the 'augment_image' function was implemented for the training and validation sets to introduce these varations.
+This is because the web images introduced variations that did not exist in the training set such as skew, rotation, displacement, etc.  Therefore the 'augment_image' function was implemented for the training and validation sets to introduce these varations.
 This immediately improved the detection of the web image samples.

 I then experimented further with other processing with mixed results.
 Other processing that was tested:
 * BGR to HSV conversion